What is the course about?

 Medicine, biomedical sciences, biochemistry, immunology, neuroscience, pharmacy, pharmacology, physiotherapy, dentistry or ophthalmology.
 Other careers include: agriculture, horticulture, microbiology, brewing, fisheries management, forestry, food science, nursing, marine biology, zoology and plant pathology.

-Minimum of grade 6 in biology and chemistry (or core/additional or further additional science).
-Also a minimum of grade 6 in GCSE Mathematics and English Language.
+Minimum of a grade 6-6 in the GCSE Combined Science Award or a grade 6 in both GCSE Biology and GCSE Chemistry.
+Also a minimum of grade 6 in GCSE Mathematics and English Language will be required.